mmontalbo/grim_rust/grctl/README.md

 - `watch intro-timeline [--engine-log <path>] [--retail-events <path>] [--poll-interval-ms <ms>] [--from-end]` tails `target/grctl/logs/grim_engine.log` (symlink to the latest run) and `dev-install/mods/telemetry_events.jsonl`, parses `intro.timeline` events, and prints a rolling missing/extra/order summary.
 - Example: `nix-shell --run 'cargo run -p grctl -- watch intro-timeline --poll-interval-ms 500'`.
 - `watch intro-timeline --launch [--engine-release]` clears the intro logs, starts grim_engine headless with verbose logging, launches the retail capture without a timeout, and then begins the watch.
 Press Ctrl-C to stop the watch and shut down the launched components.

-The scenario and viewer helpers remain available but are hidden; they are not part of the streamlined boot/telemetry comparison flow.

 ## Retail helpers